|EARTH METROPOLIS AFRICAN ART|

 Excuse me – What does all this have to do with producing art?
 How come we can’t talk about art and leave the rest of the imperialist stuff alone?
 Because they are not going to leave you alone; that’s why.
 Artist and writers are on their hit list.
 If you don’t believe me check history.
 It repeats itself.

 I have included military toys of mass destruction, but I do not need to elaborate on them because you are capable of doing that yourself.
 My expertise is the ability to decode culture in such a way that I can predict disaster before it happens.
-The same tools that I use to separate traditional indigenous art from Western art are exactly the same ones I use to analyzing Europe and the West.
-One day some of you are going to have to learn how to do the same things I do because I won’t be around.
+The same tools that I use to discriminate traditional indigenous culture and art are exactly the same ones I use to analyzing Europe and the West.
+For me doing one or the other is piece of cake.
+One day some of you are going to have to learn how to do the same things I do because I won’t always be round to do it for you.
 I can never be accused of giving out classified information, because if that is what I am suppose to be doing then I would have to first get the classified information from someone.

 The U.S. Africom appears harmless, but one thing I would like to bring your attention to is that Africom will be training military personnel in African countries as well as “protecting African countries from harm”.
 When a country trains its own military the military is loyal to them, but when an outsider trains your military it is loyal to the outsider.
 That is plain common sense.
 You don’t need a college degree in political science in order to figure that out.